EvanGibbs717/EvanGibbs717/README.md

 3. Random Walk Applications in Mathematical Ecology
 4. Development of Stock and ETF Screening Application

 Why do I do this?
-So I can afford enough money for fishing gear.
+So I can afford enough money for fishing gear, plus math is cool.